|Down in the Valley||Down in the Valley||McAllen-Edinburg-Mission||Joshua Roberson||2020-06-02T05:00:00Z||tierra-grande||Texas Economy|

 Click here to subscribe.

-|Digital and Print||2165||https://www.recenter.tamu.edu/articles/research-article/Texas-Border-Economy|| https://assets.recenter.tamu.edu/Documents/Articles/2165.pdf|
+|Digital and Print||2165||https://www.recenter.tamu.edu/articles/technical-report/Texas-Border-Economy|| https://assets.recenter.tamu.edu/Documents/Articles/2165.pdf|

-|Digital and Print||2201||https://www.recenter.tamu.edu/articles/tierra-grande/Dallas-Affordability-Puzzle|| https://assets.recenter.tamu.edu/Documents/Articles/1862.pdf|
+|Digital and Print||1862||https://www.recenter.tamu.edu/articles/technical-report/monthly-review-of-the-texas-economy|| https://assets.recenter.tamu.edu/Documents/Articles/1862.pdf|

-|Texas Housing Insight||Texas Housing Insight||James P. Gaines, Luis B. Torres, Wesley Miller, and Bailey Cuadra||2018-05-01T05:00:00Z||technical-report||Texas Economy|
+|Texas Housing Insight||Texas Housing Insight||James P. Gaines, Luis B. Torres, Wesley Miller, Paige Silva, and Griffin Carter||2020-05-11T05:00:00Z||technical-report||Texas Economy|

 Click here to subscribe.